microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-approleassignments.md

 Retrieve the list of [appRoleAssignment](../resources/approleassignment.md) that a user has been granted.
 This operation also returns app roles assigned to groups that the user is a direct member of.

 > [!IMPORTANT]
-> To ensure complete results for users with many indirect app role assignments, use the **ConsistencyLevel** header set to `eventual` and `$count`, as described in [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries#group-properties).
+> To ensure complete results for users with many indirect app role assignments, set the **ConsistencyLevel** header to `eventual` and `$count`, as described in [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries#group-properties).
 See [Example 1](#example-1-list-approleassignments-granted-to-a-user) for an example.

 ## Permissions